trufflesuite/trufflesuite.com/public/docs/getting_started/debugging.md

 # Debugging

-Truffle includes an integrated debugger so that you can debug transactions made agains your contracts.
+Truffle includes an integrated debugger so that you can debug transactions made against your contracts.
 This debugger looks and feels like existing command line debuggers available for traditional development environments.

 ## Overview